Baking Healthier Cookies Cakes And Pies

-I love cookies so I had to come up a way to have my cake and eat it to (so to speak).
+I love cookies so I had to come up a way to have my cake and eat it too (so to speak).
 So this is exactly what I did.
 I took out as many unhealthy ingredients as I was able to and replaced these with nuts, berries, and other more heart friendly food options.

-You can easily adapting most recipes by reducing the not so healthy ingredients and increasing the more nutritious ones that you add into your desserts.
+You can easily adapt most recipes by reducing the not so healthy ingredients and increasing the more nutritious ones that you add into your desserts.
 Your baked goods will be more nutritious but you won't lose any of the sweet delicious flavor that you love.

 There are many little tricks that will help to make your home baking a little healthier.
-These simple baking tips can help to insure that your cookies, cakes, pies, and other sweet desserts truly are created with love baked into every bite.
+These simple tips can help to insure that your cookies, cakes, pies, and other sweet desserts truly are created with love baked into every bite.

 My kookie cookie theory is that cookies can be good for you.
 You just have to insure that you are eating cookies with healthier ingredients in them.
 Making healthier food choices for your family is a wonderful way to show them how much you care.

 The number one issue with most baking is that big bad SUGAR word.
-It is what makes those sweets what we so desire they be.
+It is the ingredient makes those sweets what we so desire they be.
 If you can get the amount of sugar in your baking under control then the rest of the nutritious dessert equation is pretty easy to master.

 Whenever you reach for a dessert recipe try this little experiment.
 Cut the amount of requested sugar by one third.
 If the final result comes out okay then the next time you use that recipe cut the recipe's original sugar amount by one half.
 If the finished product once again tastes acceptable then this new amount of sugar will be what you apply to all future batches.
 You may find yourself pleasantly surprised by how many recipes this method can effectively be applied to.
 (Just not on my recipes because I have already adjusted them.)

-Use Natural Coloring and Flavoring Whenever Possible
+Use Natural Food Coloring Whenever Possible

-Read the Nutritional Facts on the Products You Purchase
+Read The Nutritional Facts On The Products You Purchase

 It can all seem so complicated.
 Which basically means that you are going to have to start catching things at their source and that means reading the product labels before you make a purchase.